Conventional Loan

 Lower Costs Over Time

-No upfront mortgage insurance and the option to cancel PMI once you reach 20% equity.
+A conventional home loan often comes with no upfront mortgage insurance and the option to cancel PMI once you reach 20% equity.

 -